Norhaven/Jolt/README.md

 ### Range Variables: Lambda Expressions

-There are also another use for range variables, namely in lambda expressions.
+There is also another use for range variables, namely in lambda expressions.
 Several methods in the library will take a lambda in order to better filter and/or refine the JSON data, used in the form of declaring a range variable and a body expression separated by a colon `:`.
 The variable's lifetime is scoped to the lambda body and will not be accessible outside of it.
 Let's take a quick look at the methods which allow this usage.
 ```json
 {
     "hasValues": "#valueOf($.some.integerArray)->#any(@x: @x > 5)",